Axion detection via superfluid $^3$He ferromagnetic phase and quantum measurement techniques: Axion detection

-Half of $k_B T_{\mathrm{SQL}}$ comes from the thermal noise, and the other half comes from $k_B T_A$.
-For instance, $T_{\mathrm{SQL}} \sim \SI{48}{mK}$ at $\omega \sim \SI{1}{GHz}$.
-This SQL can be circumvented by using quantum measurement techniques (see \cite{RevModPhys.82.1155} for a review).
-We use the squeezing of states and the homodyne measurement as described in \cite{Malnou:2018dxn}.
-We will summarize these techniques in this subsection.
+Thus, the quantum noise dominates the thermal noise \eqref{eq:thermal_photon} for setups below $\SI{12}{mK}$ when we want to look for signals from $\SI{1}{\micro eV}$ axions.
+For our setup, in which the cavity is cooled to about $\SI{2.6}{mK}$, the quantum noise dominates for the axion mass $m_a\gtrsim \SI{0.22}{\micro eV}$.
+This quantum noise does not seem to be able to be further reduced under temperatures below $T_\mathrm{SQL}$, but this SQL can be circumvented by using quantum measurement techniques (see ref.~\cite{RevModPhys.82.1155} for a review).
+Specifically, we use two quantum measurement techniques; the squeezing of states and the homodyne measurement, as introduced in ref.~\cite{Malnou:2018dxn}.
+We will summarize these techniques in this section.